maranomynet/is-kennitala/README.md

 # `is-kennitala`

 Small, robust, type-safe and fast Icelandic kennitala parsing/handling library for JavaScript/TypeScript.

 > [!TIP]
-> "Kennitalas" are the Icelandic national ids assigned to both private
+> A "kennitala" is the Icelandic national id assigned to both private
 > individuals and legal entities.

 ```